awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-console.md

       *sns\-access\-role\-arn* represents the ARN of the existing IAM role to be for sending SNS notifications related to the Maintenance Window, in the format of `arn:aws:iam::account-id:role/role-name.` For example: `arn:aws:iam::111222333444:role/my-sns-access-role`\.
 **Note**
 In the Systems Manager console, this ARN is selected in the **IAM Role** list on the **Register run command task** page\.
-For information, see [Assign Tasks to a Maintenance Window](sysman-maintenance-assign-tasks.md)\.
+For information, see [Assign Tasks to a Maintenance Window \(Console\)](sysman-maintenance-assign-tasks.md)\.
 In the Systems Manager API, this ARN is entered as the value of [ServiceRoleArn](http://docs.aws.amazon.com/systems-manager/latest/APIReference/API_SendCommand.html#EC2-SendCommand-request-ServiceRoleArn) in the [SendCommand](http://docs.aws.amazon.com/systems-manager/latest/APIReference/API_SendCommand.html) request\.

    1. Choose **Review policy**\.